PPX005/RoMod/README.md

     node index.js
     ```
 ## Disclamer:
 This is the first version of the bot.
+There will progressively be updates and new features will be added.
 There might be some issues and bugs which ill be happy to fix if asked politely.
 Discord: @ppx005